The Best Motorcycle Dog Carriers in 2022

 Your dog’s comfort is so important when they are in the carrier.
 While you would never want your dog to be uncomfortable, you also don’t want them to wriggle around and cause a distraction when you are out on the road.
 If you choose a backpack-style, you need it to be big enough to fit them inside comfortably.
 Choose an airline or fixed carrier, you want them to be able to move around.
 So, you should measure your dog carefully to get the size right.
 You should also get your dog used to the carrier before you get on the bike.

 But don’t think that comfort is only for your dog – your own matters as well.
 If you go for a backpack, you want the straps to be wide and padded enough to not dig into your shoulders.
 If you choose an enclosed carrier or one which attaches directly onto your bike, you need it to fit comfortably and not cause any distractions while you are riding along.
+Take a look at our review of backpack dog carriers for more options.

 Whenever you put your dog in the carrier, you want it to be nice and clean for them.
 Also, you never know when they might have a little accident.
 Some carriers come with removable panels which you can wash.
 Others are machine washable and some require hand-cleaning.
 Check the instructions before choosing the right one for you and follow the manufacturers guidelines closely to keep it in the best condition.